The Castle School Curriculum

 In Years 10/11, we offer a Media Studies GCSE course.
 Students in Year 9 are offered a taster lesson to find out more about the subject.

-In the Sixth Form we offer A-level courses in both Media and Film Studies (the latter is our more recent addition).
+In the Sixth Form we offer A-level courses in both Media and Film Studies.
 All GCSE and A-level teaching is done in our specialist facilities at the Sixth Form site, where we have Apple Mac and editing suites.

 ASDAN CERTIFICATE OF PERSONAL EFFECTIVENESS (COPE)